Obscure2020/CribEDGE/Readme.md

 Played against my younger sister Mary for the second time.
 She's been learning from our dad how to play.
 She faced off against the bot once before, and lost.
 This time she got two great hands and one **_fantastic_** crib, and beat the bot.

 It was her crib, and the bot threw away a 10 and a 4.
 She threw away a 10 and another 10.
 The turn card was an Ace.
 Thats 12 points in a single crib.
 She got more than enough points from that to go out.

+**Update 9/9/2023**\
+After quite a long time occupied by other activities, including school, my first Computer Science-related internship, and several other hobby projects (some of which are *also* still works in progress at this date), I have returned to testing and tinkering with CribEDGE.
+My thanks go out to the kind folks at [Daily Cribbage Hand](https://www.dailycribbagehand.org/) for providing me with test scenarios and feeback.
+I have been able to use their advice to inform several small improvements to the hand-selection algorithm.

+I have also been pondering methods of implementing a decent pegging algorithm, and I now have some workable ideas forming in my head.
+I may also be able to enlist my dad in the effort of wrtiting this one out.
+No idea when we'll actually get around to this, but it'll happen eventually.